karatelabs/karate/README.md

 ```

 ## WebSocket
 Karate also has built-in support for [websocket](http://www.websocket.org) that is based on the [async](#async) capability.
-The following method signatures are available on the `karate` JS object to obtain a websocket reference:
+The following method signatures are available on the [`karate` JS object](#the-karate-object) to obtain a websocket reference:

 * `karate.webSocket(url)`
 * `karate.webSocket(url, subProtocol)`
 * `karate.webSocket(url, handler)`
 * `karate.webSocket(url, subProtocol, handler)`

-These will init a websocket client for the given `url` and optional `subprotocol`.
-If a `handler` function is provided - it will be used to complete the call to `socket.listen(timeout)` if `true` is returned - where `socket` is the reference to the websocket client returned by `karate.webSocket()`.
+These will init a websocket client for the given `url` and optional `subProtocol`.
+If a `handler` [function](#javascript-functions) (returning a boolean) is provided - it will be used to complete the "wait" of `socket.listen()` if `true` is returned - where `socket` is the reference to the websocket client returned by `karate.webSocket()`.
 A handler function is needed only if you have to ignore other incoming traffic.

-Here is an example:
+Here is an example, where the same websocket connection is used to send as well as receive a message.

 ```cucumber
 * def handler = function(msg){ return msg.startsWith('hello') }